disappointingsupernova/abre/readme.markdown

 -------------------------------------------------------

 GOALS OF ABRE:
-  * simplicity (only get/set(encrypted) password, perhaps later is list/delete accounts)
+  * simplicity (only get/set(encrypted) password, perhaps later features to consider is list/delete accounts)
   * encrypt password via any identity key (default is your ssh rsa private key)
   * get the cleartext password if identity key allows